 Task Objective Related Procedures and Actions Enter IPD properties.
 In order to enter IPD properties, the IPD must be in focus.
-To get the IPD in focus, you can select the .ixnprocess tab or select the IPD in the Interaction Process folder in the Project Explorer.
-See Procedure: Entering IPD properties, on page 68 Add the Media Server block(s).
-This task is required if processing multimedia interactions.
-See Procedure: Adding a Media Server Block, on page 70.
+To get the IPD in focus, you can select the .ixnprocess tab or select the IPD in the Interaction Process folder in the Project Explorer. • See Procedure: Entering IPD properties, on page 70 Add the Media Server block(s).
+This task is required if processing multimedia interactions.See Procedure: Adding a Media Server Block, on page 72.
 Define the interaction queue(s).
 An IPD moves interactions from media servers to interaction queues to workflows.
-The design of your IPD determines how many times this process is repeated.
-See Procedure: Defining an Interaction Queue, on page 72.
-Define the view to extract interactions from the interactions queue.
-You can define the time intervals that Interaction Server uses for checking queues, conditions for extracting interactions, the order for extracting interactions, scheduling, and hints to optimize performance for Oracle databases.
-See Procedure: Defining a view for an interaction queue, on page 73.
+The design of your IPD determines how many times this process is repeated. • See Procedure: Defining an Interaction Queue, on page 74.
+Define the views to extract interactions from the interaction queue.
+You can define multiple views for a single Interaction Queue where each view can have its own set of conditions used for pulling interactions from the queue You can define the time intervals that Interaction Server uses for checking queues, conditions for extracting interactions, the order for extracting interactions, scheduling, and hints to optimize performance for Oracle databases.
+See Procedure: Defining a view for an interaction queue, on page 75.
+If applicable, use the Flow Control blocks.
+The Branching, ECMAScript, and Log blocks (as desribed in Table 3 on page 114) support defining multiple views (see page 75) per interaction queue.
 Add the Workflow block(s).
-If the workflow diagram has been previously created, the Workflow block Resource property can point to it.See Procedure: Adding a Workflow block, on page 79.
-Connect the IPD blocks. • See Procedure: Using the Output Link to connect blocks, on page 88.
+If the workflow diagram has been previously created, the Workflow block Resource property can point to it. • See Procedure: Adding a Workflow block, on page 82.
+Connect the IPD blocks. • See Procedure: Using the Output Link to connect blocks, on page 96.
 Publish the IPD.
-Publishing an IPD validates Project configuration information and pushes the information out to Configuration Server.
-See Procedure: Publishing an interaction process diagram, on page 85.
+Publishing an IPD validates Project configuration information and pushes the information out to Configuration Server. • See Procedure: Publishing an interaction process diagram, on page 88.